 Donate Mattress Utah

-Adopt a Bed is a new Utah charity that accepts mattress returns.
-You can drop them off by appointment at their location on 3300 S in Salt Lake City OR call to arrange a pickup by filling out their form online and they’ll come and get your mattress for you.
+You can drop off your mattress by appointment at their location on 3300 S in Salt Lake City OR call to arrange a pickup by filling out their form online and they’ll come and pick up your mattress.

 Drop off your bed at

 Call to arrange: 385-333-6692 or Go here and fill out the form to request a pickup of your mattress.